The most beautiful abandoned hotel in Japan: Hachijo Royal Hotel

 According to Malcom Turvey, a British professor of film studies, “Horror is a genre in which disgust is central as an emotion.”
 He continued “A lot of monsters are designed to be explicitly or implicitly disgusting.”
 In that sense, our interest in ruins is completely different from that in horror movies.
 Japanese people see the beauty even in things decaying away.
 I believe this way of thinking originates from Japanese aesthetics.

-Sakura, cherry blossom is one of the Japanese national flowers (another one is chrysanthemum, for your information).
-We are a kind of addicted to it.
-As most of you may know, cherry-blossom viewing would be the most important seasonal tradition in Japan (in spring), so important that the elderly often say “How many more times can I see cherry blossoms before I die?”
-Indeed, cherry blossoms are really beautiful, but it’s not flowers in full bloom but the scene where flower petals are falling that touches our heartstrings.
-Sometimes, we are more attracted by a single piece of cherry blossom petal floated in a puddle, rather than ones blooming on trees.
+Sakura, cherry blossom is one of the Japanese national flowers (another one is chrysanthemum, which is used as the crest of the Emperor, for your information).
+Japanese people are a kind of addicted to sakura.
+As most of you may know, cherry-blossom viewing is the most important seasonal tradition in Japan (in spring).
+It is so important that the elderly often say “How many more times can I see cherry blossoms before I die?”
+Indeed, cherry blossoms are really beautiful, but it’s not only flowers in full bloom that touches our heartstrings.
+We also cherish the scene where flower petals are falling.
+Moreover, even a single piece of cherry blossom petal floated in a puddle attracts us, rather than flowers blooming on trees.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.

 Photo Credit: https://www.thesun.co.uk/news/3114057/haunting-pictures-show-faded-beauty-of-abandoned-hotel-on-island-once-billed-as-japans-hawaii-which-is-being-slowly-overtaken-by-nature/